Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Discussion

 \section{Discussion}

 We have here demonstrated that learning of control policies can be significantly improved by incorporating predictive processing within reinforcement learning agents.
 To this end, we introduced the P4O algorithm, which combines predictive processing with proximal policy optimization in recurrent neural networks.
-Results show that through the incorporation of a measure of prediction error which is minimised during training, the accumulated game score is significantly improved in challenging Atari environments.
+Results show that through the incorporation of a measure of prediction error within the network architecture and loss, the accumulated game score is significantly improved in challenging Atari environments.